jschaefer619/Parler_Network_Analysis/README.md

 It is a goal of this project to encourage users to engage with the parler in a less abstracted a mediated way.
 However, some initial large-scale analysis is still useful.

-I encourgae visitors to go to this VoyantTools visit voyant tools and upload the three with three 'sub-corpuses' of this dataset that I have linked in the repository.
+I encourage visitors to go to this VoyantTools visit voyant tools and upload the three with three 'sub-corpuses' of this dataset that I have linked in the repository.
 The three 'sub-corpuses' are as follows: the hastags, the cleaned body texts, and the domains.

 Some qualitative I noticed during my data explorations: